36 Fun Things Do in Savannah, GA

 At the museum, you can learn more about the period and how Americans defied the ban, for example, by opening secret bars called speakeasies.
 After enjoying the museum, you can even visit a replica speakeasy and order prohibition-inspired cocktails.
 To make admission easy, book American Prohibition Museum entry tickets in advance.

-🏨 Accommodations nearby the American Prohibition Museum
+🏨 Accommodations in close proximity to the American Prohibition Museum

 Indulge on a dessert tour of Savannah!